Skip to content

 Adequate Real Estate Errors and Omissions insurance protection is a must.
 You need this to ensure you’re protected in case you face a situation where something does go wrong with a client with a disability.

-CRES Real Estate E&O Policies include coverage for open houses and showings, which covers you if a visitor gets injured or the property is damaged during an open house or other selling activity.
-This is not something you’ll commonly find with many E&O Policies from other companies.
+CRES Real Estate E&O plans can include coverage for open houses and showings, which covers you if a visitor gets injured or the property is damaged during an open house or other selling activity.
+This is not something you’ll commonly find with many E&O Policies from other companies (but how can you show property without it?)

 To get an online quote and buy online, start by choosing your state.
 Or Contact us to speak to a friendly team member for more information and pricing.